 Develop a good publishing schedule, launch and track

-You’ve set your campaigns goals and budget, developed a relationship with your influencer and created authentic content, it’s time to set a detailed publishing schedule for your posts.
+You’ve set your campaign goals and budget, developed a relationship with your influencer and created authentic content, it’s time to set a detailed publishing schedule for your posts.
 After you agree on the right timeline, it’s time to launch your campaign and track its performance.

 Are you going to boost on of their posts?
 Or retweet one of their tweets?
 You’ll need to include these in your performance tracking and budgeting and do whatever you can to extend the reach of your posts.